brimdata/zed/docs/zq/language.md

 Unlike the aggregation context provided by a summarizing group-by, such calls in expression context yield an output value for each input value.

-Note that because aggregate functions carry state which is typically dependent dependent on the order of input values, their use can prevent the runtime optimizer from parallelizing a query.
+Note that because aggregate functions carry state which is typically dependent on the order of input values, their use can prevent the runtime optimizer from parallelizing a query.